Jeddah Central

 Jeddah Central (وسط جدة) is a real-estate development project under construction in Jeddah, Saudi Arabia.
 Jeddah Central project is developed by Jeddah Central Development Company (JCDC), one of companies founded by the Saudi Public Investment Fund.
 The $20 billion project was officially announced by Crown Prince Mohammed bin Salman in December 2021.
 It will cover a total area of 5.7 km^{2}.

 As part of Saudi Arabia's Vision 2030 to diversify the Saudi economy away from oil, JCDC says that the project will create 25,000 jobs and contribute more than $12.5 billion to Saudi Arabia's national GDP by the year 2030.

 The project will go through 3 phases, with the first one set to be completed by the end of 2027.
 Upon completion, the project will include 2,700 hotel rooms and 17,000 residential units.

 Background

 The first phase of the project, which makes up 45%, is planned to be completed by the end 2027.
 This phase includes the stadium, oceanarium, and the opera house.

-The second phase makes up 36% of the project, and is expected to be completed by the year 2030.
+The second phase which makes up 36% of the project, is expected to be completed by the year 2030.
 This phase includes the museum, the library, and the wellness district.

 The final phase, which will be completed after 2030, constitutes the remaining 19% of the project.
 This phase includes the art village and the coral bay.

 History

-Central Jeddah was officially announced by Crown Prince Mohammed bin Salman on 17 December 2021 as part of Vision 2030.
+Jeddah Central was officially announced by Crown Prince Mohammed bin Salman on 17 December 2021 as part of Vision 2030.

 In February 2024, contracts worth $3.2 billion were awarded to construct the stadium, the opera house and the oceanarium.
 This includes the contract to implement the first phase of the infrastructure, which was awarded to China Harbour Engineering Company.